dideher/phaistos/README.md

     jwilder/nginx-proxy
 ```

-Don't forget to add the nginx-proxy container to the `phaistos` network
+Don't forget to add the nginx-proxy container to the `phaistos-net` network
 ```commandline
 docker network connect phaistos-net nginx-proxy
 ```